 Bladder irrigation is a continuous or intermittent flow of a saline or medicated solution passed through the bladder to wash out unwanted substances from the bladder.
-This procedure is used to wash out any viral growth in the bladder in case of BK virus infection.
+Sometimes this procedure may be used to wash out any viral growth in the bladder in case of BK virus infection.

 - Prevention of BK virus infection involves identifying the disease with BKV diagnostic tests.

-- Before going for an organ transplant it is essential to undergo tests to detect BK virus and its related virus called JC virus.
+- Before going for an organ transplant it may be necessary to undergo tests to detect BK virus.

-- Post-transplantation patients must also be assessed for the presence of virus.
-Allograft biopsies can help in the detection of the virus.
+- After-transplantation presence of virus will need to be re-assured.
+Allograft biopsies can help in the detection of BK virus.

-- Immunosuppressive therapy must be given with care keeping in mind the possibility of presence of the BK virus in the patientís blood and kidneys.
+- Immunosuppressive therapy must be given with care keeping in mind the possibility of presence of the BK virus in the patient’s blood and kidneys.

 - BK Virus: A Clinical Review - (https://academic.oup.com/cid/article/33/2/191/324706)